mitch-seymour/rp-connect-pizza-tracker/README.md

     key: '${! json("customer_id") }'
 ```

-Run the pipeline again:
+Then, run the pipeline again with the following command:

 ```sh
 rpk connect run /etc/redpanda/connect.yaml
 ```

-And then verify:
+Finally, verify that the order data has now been scrubbed:

 ```
 rpk topic consume orders -f '%v' -n 1 -o -1 | jq '.'
 ```

-The records should look better and more privacy-friendly.
+The output will show records that are cleaner and more privacy-friendly.

 ```json
 {